LocationCalle Joaquín Eguarás s/n, Granada, Spain

 ClientDirección General de Patrimonio.
 Consejería de Economía y Hacienda.
 Junta de Andalucía.

-From the architect.
+Text description provided by the architects.
 The Almanjayar zone, the area chosen for the construction of the administrative headquarters of the Andalusian Regional Government in Granada, did not provide any sort of stimulus for the building’s design or layout.

 The chosen site was bordered by residential buildings to the west, a large shopping centre to the south, a supermarket to the north and eternally unfinished building works to the east.
 In essence, the public administration’s precise aim was to attempt to rezone the area through the presence of this new building; undoubtedly a positive approach in terms of urban development, but one that also presented a serious challenge to the design of the building, as it did not have any nearby reference points or positive urban information to draw on.